teadocs/numpy-cn/docs/en/user/c-info/beyond-basics.md

 by [``PyType_Ready``](https://docs.python.org/dev/c-api/type.html#c.PyType_Ready) with appropriate functions from the parent type(s).
 In particular, to create a sub-type in C follow these steps:

+1. If needed create a new C-structure to handle each instance of your type.
+A typical C-structure would be:

+    ``` c
+    typedef _new_struct {
+        PyArrayObject base;
+        /* new things here */
+    } NewArrayObject;
+    ```

+    Notice that the full PyArrayObject is used as the first entry in order to ensure that the binary layout of instances of the new type is identical to the PyArrayObject.
+1. Fill in a new Python type-object structure with pointers to new functions that will over-ride the default behavior while leaving any function that should remain the same unfilled (or NULL).
+The tp_name element should be different.
+1. Fill in the tp_base member of the new type-object structure with a pointer to the (main) parent type object.
+For multiple-inheritance, also fill in the tp_bases member with a tuple containing all of the parent objects in the order they should be used to define inheritance.
+Remember, all parent-types must have the same C-structure for multiple inheritance to work properly.
+1. Call [PyType_Ready](https://docs.python.org/dev/c-api/type.html#c.PyType_Ready) (\<pointer_to_new_type\>).
+If this function returns a negative number, a failure occurred and the type is not initialized.
+Otherwise, the type is ready to be used.
+It is generally important to place a reference to the new type into the module dictionary so it can be accessed from Python.

 More information on creating sub-types in C can be learned by reading PEP 253 (available at [https://www.python.org/dev/peps/pep-0253](https://www.python.org/dev/peps/pep-0253)).